 Classification determined on the profile of the best grades from 60 credits attained at Level 5 and the best grades from 120 credits at Level 6.
 Level 5 and Level 6 grades count equally in the profile.

 Classification determined on the profile of the best grades from 120 credits attained at Level 6 only.

-For further information on honours degree classification, see the Undergraduate Regulatory Framework.
+For further information on honours degree classification, please see the Taught Courses Regulatory Framework.

 21. Indicators of quality and standards